Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-linux-vm.md

 3. [Connect using SSH](#connect-using-ssh)

 ## Prerequisites
-In this article, we will assume that we have already created the following resources, that refer to the Project named *dev1* that was created in the Organization named *Test-Shop*:
+In this article we will assume, that we have already created the following resources, that refer to the Project named *dev1* that was created in the Organization named *Test-Shop*:
 - **SSH Key,** that was created with the next parameters:
   - *Name*: mykey;
   - *Public key* is placed on the Linux VM during its creation;